 Lift queues are arguably the bane of every seasoned holiday-goer.
 However, in Pila, they are virtually non-existent (even on the weekend), and the selection of slopeside restaurants there offer excellent value for money; a rare and unexpected treat.

-If you’re looking your own little slice of the mountain for the week, Pila is a hidden gem of a resort well worth a visit.
+If you’re looking your own little slice of the mountain for the week, Pila is a hidden gem of a ski resort well worth a visit with excellent skiing.

 Resort Altitude: 1,450m